 - A Local Plan setting out the spatial vision, spatial objectives and core strategic policies for the area;

-- DPDs containing waste and minerals policies; and
+- · DPDs containing waste and minerals policies; and

 - A Proposals Map.

 - A Sustainability Appraisal

 - A Habitats Regulations Assessment

 Once adopted, the new Local Plan will replace the 2006 Local Plan.
-Hartlepool BC is currently at Preferred Options Stage and there was a public consultation which invited comment on the Local Plan Preferred Options document /Proposal Map and associated Sustainability Appraisal and Habitats Regulations Assessment between Friday 27 May and Friday 22 July 2016.
+Hartlepool BC is currently at the Consultation on Main Modifications Stage and there was a public consultation which invited comment on the Local Plan Preferred Options document / Proposal Map and associated Sustainability Appraisal and Habitats Regulations Assessment between Friday 27 May and Friday 22 July 2016.

-A comprehensive response was received from the RSPB (dated 22/07/2016) and this version of the HRA has addressed many of the issues raised.
-Other formal and informal comments have been noted, including from Natural England as well as Local Authority Ecologists of neighbouring Councils.
+Three comprehensive responses were received from the RSPB (dated 22/07/2016, 03/02/2017 and 22/09/2017) and this version of the HRA has addressed many of the issues raised.
+Other formal and informal comments have been noted, including from Local Authority Ecologists of neighbouring Councils and Natural England.